liamoconnor87/local_directory/testing.md

 >12.
 Confirm that no errors show.
 ![image](README_files/images/htmlsrchres.png)
-***Note: Warnings show for section lacking header and considerations for h1 elements to be top level.***
+***Note: Warnings show for section lacking header and considerations for h1 elements to be top-level.***

 >13.
 Repeat process 9 - 12 for the Profile page.

 >14.
 Confirm that no errors show.
 ![image](README_files/images/htmlprofile.png)
-***Note: Warnings show for section lacking header and considerations for h1 elements to be top level.***
+***Note: Warnings show for section lacking header and considerations for h1 elements to be top-level.***

 >15.
 Repeat process 9 - 12 for the Update Business page.

 >16.
-Cofirm that no errors show.
+Confirm that no errors show.
 ![image](README_files/images/htmledbus.png)
-***Note: Warnings show for section lacking header and considerations for h1 elements to be top level.***
+***Note: Warnings show for section lacking header and considerations for h1 elements to be top-level.***

 2. **Using the websites URL address to check the CSS code**